 Troubleshooting a Captured Sit

 What if your dog never offers a sit on their own?
 If your dog doesn't choose to sit on their own, it might be a sign they aren't comfortable in that position or are in pain.
-If your veterinarian has ruled out pain or another medical issue, you can alway use the luring method instead.
+If your veterinarian has ruled out pain or another medical issue, you can always use the luring method instead.

 What if my dog pops up out of their sit when they hear the clicker?
-This is expected at first, since we're tossing the treat away from them to reset for the next repetition.
+This is expected at first since we're tossing the treat away from them to reset for the next repetition.
 As your dog makes the association between the action of putting their rear on the floor with the click, you can begin waiting to click until they hold the position for a second.
 Then click and toss the treat.
 This is also how you build the stay behavior into your dog's sit.

 How to Use Your Dog's Sit Cue in Real Life

 Sit is a great alternative behavior to teach your dog, as it's impossible to do unwanted behaviors at the same time as sitting.
 Your dog can't be jumping on you or other people if their rear is on the floor!
-They can't be pulling on leash if they're sitting next to you.
+They can't be pulling on the leash if they're sitting next to you.
 Or dashing through an open door if they're in a well-trained sit-stay.

 It's also a wonderful way for your dog to communicate that they want something.
-Many dogs who have learned sit in a positive training system begin to use it as a way to say please.
+Many dogs who have learned to sit in a positive training system begin to use it as a way to say please.